esha0612/java_tutoring_lessonsEsha/31stAug/NOTES.md

 * __TBD__: Procedural Abstraction (and specific call cases for static and non-static methods from class and package context).

-* __TBD__:  Abstract classes, abstract methods, multiple inheritance using interfaces.
+* __TBD__:  Abstract classes, abstract methods, multiple inheritance using interfaces, static and initialization blocks.